marick/structural-typing/README.md

 ```

 By using paths, you can describe a deeply nested structure as a flat
+map whose keys are paths and whose values are collections of
-path-to-check-preds map.
-If you like type descriptions that are
+check-preds.
+But if you like type descriptions that are nested like the
-nested like the types they describe, you can do that too:
+types they describe, you can do that too:

 ```clojure
 user=> (type! :X {:a even?